 You’ve sent a dozen emails about the upcoming change, or at least it feels like a dozen, and your employees act like they don’t know anything about it.

-em to contact you if they have questions or concerns and no one did.
+You told them to contact you if they have questions or concerns and no one did.
 So, you assume everyone is fine with new chairs, or software, or moving buildings, or whatever your change is.
 Then you start to implement your change only to be hit with a huge backlash from your employees.

 You’re met with, “Why is this happening?”
 “I didn’t know about this!”
 “I don’t care that I’ve had

 to keep a pot on my desk because the roof leaks, I’m not moving.”

 You come to the only logical conclusion.
 My employees are resistant to change.

 What if they’re listening?
 What if they aren’t resistant to change?

 The problem isn’t that they aren’t listening or that they are resistant to change.
 The problem is the way you’re communicating.